 I find that it's important to deal with negative situations dispassionately.
 If a potential solution to a problem is tried and isn’t successful, instead of reacting with despair I need to calmly acknowledge the fact that my strategy didn’t work and formulate a new plan.
 Subduing emotions is easier said than done, but I’ve found that staying relaxed really is helpful to my state of mind.
 Becoming tense and agitated makes the situation much worse for me.
 Stayed as relaxed as possible gives me the feeling that I am in control of the situation.

 Deepak Chopra and Oprah Share Their Ideas About Positivity

 Some Strategies for Developing or Maintaining Positivity

-Writing and walking are my favourite techniques for coming up with potential solutions to problems.
+Writing and walking are my favorite techniques for coming up with potential solutions to problems.
 Reading about possible ways to solve a problem and talking to someone that I trust completely are also helpful.